From ‘The Times’ on Monday May 26th, 1890:

 Five years and a £2.6m renovation project later the building was re-opened in 2004 as the Drill Hall we know and love today.
 As part of the refurbishment, a highly flexible state of the art auditorium and modern café bar was created within the huge main hall of the building.
 The orientation of the building was also reversed – the original entrance on Broadgate was not sympathetic to accessibility and performance access requirements, leading to the construction of a main entrance on Freeschool Lane.

-Lincoln Drill Hall was run by City of Lincoln Council until September 2010 from when the management of the venue was handed over to Lincoln Arts Trust Ltd, an independent registered charity.
+Lincoln Drill Hall was run by City of Lincoln Council until September 2010, at which point the management of the venue was handed over to Lincoln Arts Trust Ltd, an independent registered charity.